department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/research-findings.md

 > _"Sometimes, I’ve had it in the past where I’ve paid the debt but it’s not reflecting or a debt I’ve paid in the past is showing up as unpaid."_

 4. Participants may want to view their debt and copay bill details before resolving them, so they may think there’s too much content on the ‘current debts’ and ‘current copay bills’ pages
-	- *Maybe true.* Participants talked about the ability to quickly either view details or quickly pay their bill based on their situation.
+	- *Maybe True.* Participants talked about the ability to quickly either view details or quickly pay their bill based on their situation.
 Several participants noted that there were too many pages and that

 5. Participants will understand the difference between a copay bill and benefit debt, but may be confused by the differences in payment and resolution options with those debts and bills
-	- *Likely False.* Participants did understand the difference between a copay bill and benefit debt but were able to locate where to pay, where to request financial help.
+	- *Maybe False.* Participants did understand the difference between a copay bill and benefit debt but were able to locate where to pay, where to request financial help.
 Some participants felt that links for important features such as a pay link were hidden and that there were too many layers of pages.

 6. Participants may not think the ‘Your other VA bills’ or ‘Your other VA debts’ section is prominent enough
 	- *Not enough information.* We did not receive enough participants who had both copays and debts.
 Most participants began at the summary page and knew it existed before being asked to navigate to it.
 The few who did not see the summary page were still able to navigate to it.